 No other aroma encompasses Christmas quite like our mulled wine cocktail.
 Cinnamon, cloves, clementines and Cointreau – this classic red wine recipe is perfect for traditionalists.
 Delicious served hot or cold.
 Read all our top tips on how to make mulled wine with our ultimate guide.

 2. Classic snowball

-Serve up a classic snowball filled with creamy advocaat, sweet lemonade and plenty of ice.
-This retro party classic, garnished with a kitsch maraschino cherry is rich and boozy, just how we like our Christmas drinks.
+Serve up a classic snowball filled with creamy Advocaat, sweet lemonade and plenty of ice.
+This retro party tipple garnished with a kitsch maraschino cherry is rich and boozy, just how we like our Christmas drinks.

 3. Classic mulled wine

 Make a batch of mulled wine to warm up a crowd of thirsty partygoers using a good-quality red.
-We recommend an unoaked tempranillo with a dash of sloe gin for extra fruity sweetness.
-Mix it up and try our mulled white wine or our mulled rosé wine for a lighter version of the classic.
+We recommend an unoaked tempranillo with a dash of sloe gin for extra-fruity sweetness.
+Mix it up and try our mulled white wine or mulled rosé wine for a lighter version of the classic.

 4. Winter whisky sour

 For fans of the dram, mix up our winter whisky sour.
-This classic bourbon cocktail uses fresh orange and lemon for a sweet and sharp citrussy edge.
+This classic bourbon cocktail uses fresh orange and lemon for a sweet, sharp, citrussy edge.
 A sprinkling of gold edible glitter around the glass adds some festive cheer.
 Check out our best ever whisky cocktail recipes for more party-worthy tipples.

 5. Amaretto fizz

-Combine kitsch canned cherries, sweet syrup and almond-flavoured amaretto to create a Christmas-cake-inspired amaretto sour.
-The sharp lemon cuts through the sweet, marzipan flavour of the amaretto, making a perfectly balanced drink.
+Combine canned cherries, their sweet syrup and some almond-flavoured amaretto to create a Christmas-cake-inspired amaretto sour.
+The sharp lemon cuts through the sweet marzipan flavour of the amaretto, making a perfectly balanced drink.
 If you’re hosting, try pairing your sours with salty nibbles like our Spanish skewers.